 Previous studies have examined the effects of excessive social media usage on human behaviour, suggesting that there are addictive properties intentionally designed to maintain user attention and foster both psychological and emotional dependence on the virtual world.
-IS achieves this by limiting the time that new content, for example a video, is available on its channels.
+IS achieves this by limiting the time that new content, e.g. a video, is available on its channels.
 Users have to check the channel regularly to ensure they don’t miss this content.

 This design combines the fear of missing out (FOMO) with a ‘variable interval schedule of reinforcement’.
 In practice, this means content reinforces the commitment of the end-user, is varied and is stimulating, abundant, constantly changing and allows only a limited time for response.
-These qualities are present in other compelling (and addictive) activities (e.g., slot machines, online gambling and mobile gaming).
+These qualities are present in other compelling (and addictive) activities (e.g. slot machines, online gambling, and mobile gaming).
 Such dynamics do not merely encourage behavioural commitment, but foster dependence and addiction.

 Why is it important?

 Telegram provides key insights into where IS will militarily expand next and allows us to observe and disaggregate the micro-trends that are occurring regionally and sub-nationally.
 For example, by monitoring the chatter on the channels (and the growth of channels posting) in Bahasa, you can track how the group appears to be expanding in the Philippines.

 Most of all, in order to counter terrorist propaganda, it is crucial to understand how that propaganda is created and disseminated, and in particular, to urgently understand what strategies IS is deploying to harness and sustain the continued engagement of their online users.

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.